wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * RCFile (Record Columnar File) is a data placement structure designed to provide a fast serialized columnar data format for Hadoop.
 It was created at Facebook.
 It is a flat file format that is optimized for large flat table scans.
 It is not a block-based file format like ORC or Parquet.
 It is a row-based file format.
    * ORC (Optimized Row Columnar) stores Hive data efficiently
    * Avro (row-based)
-   * Parquet (columnal-based) used by Linux Foundation Delta Lake adopted by Apache Spark and Azure Synapsee.
+   * <a target="_blan" href="https://parquet.apache.org/">Apache's Parquet file format</a>  is freely licensed by the Linux Foundation DeltaLake adopted by Apache Spark and Azure Synapse.
+PROTIP: Parquet generally performs better than CSV because it provides efficient data compression and encoding schemes with enhanced performance to handle complex data in bulk.
+It is called a <strong>"columnar"</strong> storage format similar to other columnar-storage file formats available in Hadoop (RCFile and ORC).
+So it is compatible with most data processing frameworks in the Hadoop environment.

    * Delta format
    <br /><br />